 Free to the public and family-friendly, this unique event transforms the historic downtown into an open-air art gallery that celebrates the heritage and green spaces of the city with ephemeral works of visual art, including installations, screenings, projections, performance art, dance and more.

 You’re encouraged to explore the spaces, ask questions and engage with the diverse, the unusual and the stunning.
+Because of health and safety guidelines this year, it is important and encouraged to follow social distancing advisories as well.
 And, as always, Art in the Open is for the birds – crows, specifically.
 An annual ritual, the March of the Crows, returns each year, winding its way through Charlottetown’s downtown and ending at Victoria Park, a well-known ‘hangout’ for the city’s crow population.
 You’re invited to don your crow costume and join the fun!